3mdeb/96boards-docs-wiki/HiKey-Getting-Started.md

 ***

+**ATTENTION:** This HiKey wiki page is currently undergoing changes.
+Please see the new [HiKey Landing Page](https://github.com/96boards/documentation/wiki/HiKey-Home) for more in depth information, downloads and instruction sets for the HiKey.

 ### Getting started with HiKey ARMv8 community development board

 **NOTE:** that the June 2015 release comes with a fastboot bootloader based on HiSilicon code.
 It is deprecated and will not be supported in the upcoming releases.
 This Getting Started Guide therefore refers to the open source [ARM Trusted Firmware and UEFI bootloader](https://github.com/96boards/documentation/wiki/HiKeyUEFI).
 It is the supported bootloader for the HiKey board.